Azure/Azure-Sentinel/Tools/AzureDataExplorer/README.md

 Azure Data Explorer is a big data analytics platform that is highly optimized for log and data analytics.
 Since Azure Data Explorer uses Kusto Query Language (KQL) as its query language, it's a good alternative for Azure Sentinel data storage.
 Using Azure Data Explorer for your data storage enables you to run cross-platform queries and visualize data across both Azure Data Explorer and Azure Sentinel.
 For more information, see the Azure Data Explorer [documentation](https://docs.microsoft.com/en-us/azure/sentinel/store-logs-in-azure-data-explorer)

-To learn all the available Architectural option please refer my Collegue's [Javier Soriano] (https://github.com/javiersoriano) excellent [Blog](https://techcommunity.microsoft.com/t5/azure-sentinel/using-azure-data-explorer-for-long-term-retention-of-azure/ba-p/1883947) for the initial version.
+To learn all the available Architectural option please refer my Collegue's [Javier Soriano](https://github.com/javiersoriano) excellent [Blog](https://techcommunity.microsoft.com/t5/azure-sentinel/using-azure-data-explorer-for-long-term-retention-of-azure/ba-p/1883947)

 ## Prerequisites
 1. **Create an Azure Data Explorer Cluster in the same region as your Log Analytics Workspace**
 	https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal

 2. Create Database